microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 ## Key Bindings

 This is an array of key chords and shortcuts to invoke various commands.
-Each command can have more that one one key binding.
+Each command can have more than one key binding.

 NOTE: Key bindings is a subfield of the global settings and key bindings apply to all profiles.